7 Ways to Refresh your CV, Post CV

 2. RESEARCH THE BRAND THOROUGHLY AND TAILOR YOUR CV

 You REALLY need to understand the brand before you send your CV.
-It sounds so basic, but you would be so surprised about how often this is neglected in times of panic and rush.
+It sounds so basic, but you would be so surprised how often this is neglected in times of panic and rush.
 What do they do?
 What are their values?
 What are they all about?
 Once you have a good understanding of the brand you need to ensure your CV aligns with this too.

 3. DO SOME RESEARCH ON YOURSELF